emarsden/pgmacs/README.md

 - [Neon](https://neon.tech/) “serverless PostgreSQL” works perfectly.

-- [ParadeDB](https://www.paradedb.com/) v0.9.1 seems to work fine in limited testing (it's really a PostgreSQL extension rather than a fully separate product).
+- [ParadeDB](https://www.paradedb.com/) seems to work fine in limited testing (it's really a PostgreSQL extension rather than a fully separate product).
+Last tested with v0.9.1.

-- The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (tested with version 2.16.1).
+- The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (last tested with version 2.16.1).

 - The [IvorySQL](https://www.ivorysql.org/) Oracle-compatible flavour of PostgreSQL works perfectly (last tested with version 3.4).

-- The [PgBouncer](https://www.pgbouncer.org/) connection pooler for PostgreSQL works fine (tested with version 1.23 in the default session pooling mode).
+- The [PgBouncer](https://www.pgbouncer.org/) connection pooler for PostgreSQL works fine (last tested with version 1.23 in the default session pooling mode).

 - [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors, for `EXPLAIN`, for `CREATE EXTENSION`, for functions such as `pg_notify`.

-- [YugabyteDB](https://yugabyte.com/) v2.23 works to a limited extent: we are not able to run the SQL command that adds a PRIMARY KEY to an existing table, nor to display total database size on disk, for example.
+- [YugabyteDB](https://yugabyte.com/) works to a limited extent: we are not able to run the SQL command that adds a PRIMARY KEY to an existing table, nor to display total database size on disk, for example.
+Last tested with v2.23.

-- [CrateDB](https://crate.io/) v5.9.4 does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.
+- [CrateDB](https://crate.io/) does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.
+Last tested with v5.9.4.

-- [CockroachDB](https://github.com/cockroachdb/cockroach) version 24.3 does not work with PGmacs:
-  our query for `pg-table-owner` triggers an internal error, there is no implementation of the function `pg_size_pretty`, and the database fails on basic SQL such as the boolean vector syntax `b'1001000'`.
+- [CockroachDB](https://github.com/cockroachdb/cockroach) does not work with PGmacs: our query for `pg-table-owner` triggers an internal error, there is no implementation of the function `pg_size_pretty`, and the database fails on basic SQL such as the boolean vector syntax `b'1001000'`.
+Lasted tested with version 24.3.

-- [QuestDB](https://questdb.io/): tested against version 6.5.4.
-This has very limited PostgreSQL support, and does not support the `integer` type for example.
+- [QuestDB](https://questdb.io/) has very limited PostgreSQL support, and does not support the `integer` type for example.
+Last tested against version 6.5.4.

 - [Google Spanner](https://cloud.google.com/spanner), or at least the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL